 Maintenance, Repairs, Painting, and Housekeeping Services

-The College’s buildings and grounds are maintained through local county funding and operated following local building and fire codes.
+College buildings and grounds are maintained through local county funding and operated following local building and fire codes.
 Maintenance and housekeeping personnel, working together with faculty, staff, and students, are responsible for maintaining a clean and safe operating environment.
-Employees must submit an approved Work Order Request form for any needed maintenance, repairs, painting, and housekeeping services in their area or in common areas of the college.
+Employees must contact the appropriate building coordinator to complete a Facility Services Work Order Request for any needed maintenance, repairs, painting, and housekeeping services in their area or in common areas of the College.
 Concerns about buildings and grounds should be reported to the Facility Services Director or the Vice President, Finance and Administrative Services.